Match Day Travel

-North Texas is proud to host World Cup matches at the Stadium in Arlington this summer.
-Match days will bring increased travel activity across the region, particularly on weekdays.
+North Texas is proud to host nine World Cup matches at Dallas Stadium in Arlington this summer.
+Match days will bring increased travel across the region as we welcome visitors from around the world.

 With a little planning, we can keep daily travel running smoothly for residents and visitors alike.

-World Cup matches in Arlington will create concentrated travel activity before and after kickoff, especially on I-30, SH 360, and the TRE.
+World Cup matches in Arlington will create concentrated travel before and after kick off, especially on I-30, SH 360, and the Trinity Railway Express (TRE).

-• Heavier roadway traffic during pre- and post-match windows
+• Heavier roadway traffic before and after matches

 • Increased transit ridership